RocketMan/solaris-userland-legacy/components/desktop/firefox-102/README.md

         GTK_CSD=1 GTK_THEME=slim-nimbus MOZ_AVOID_PCI_SCAN=1 firefox

-* By default, Firefox 91 uses a non-native theme, which displays Adwaita- like scrollbars, etc.  You can disable this in about:config by changing the property `widget.non-native-theme.enabled` to `false`.

 * During the build, it wants FFVPXRuntimeLinker.h, which is supplied in a later version of ffmpeg than the one we have (4.1.6).
   For now, we just disable this specific dependency.